MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 ## End

-This has been my longest writeup yet, it was my first real foray into embedded development and it ended with me writing this on keyboard running my own firmware.
+This has been my longest writeup yet, it was my first real foray into embedded development, and it ended with me writing this on a keyboard running my own firmware.

 There's still stuff to iron out with the keymap, but I'm really happy with the result.
 The firmware is fast and works, the two things that I care about, the code can be found [here](https://github.com/MarcusGrass/rp2040-kbd).

 ### Thoughts on QMK